alanwsmith/typing-rust.alanwsmith.com/src/variables/variables-in-println.md

 that we want to use to replace the placeholder comes next.

-Here's another example where we set the varaible `bravo` to 12 then print it out.
+Here's another example where we set the variable `bravo` to 12 then print it out.

 ```rust,noplayground,EXAMPLE1